MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 ### Network access

 Dynamics 365 Guides is a cloud-based application and may require that your network admin add the IP addresses and/or endpoints required to connect to the Dynamics 365 servers to an approved list.
-[Learn more about IP addresses and URLs](https://docs.microsoft.com/power-platform/admin/online-requirements#ip-addresses-and-urls).
+[Learn more about unblocking IP addresses and URLs](https://docs.microsoft.com/power-platform/admin/online-requirements#ip-addresses-and-urls).

 ## Access management and user roles